 BUT!
 Getting good food on the table, that the kids will actually eat, doesn’t have to cost the earth and doesn’t need to be difficult.

-That’s where I can help – by taking nutrition and health back to basics, with simple, evidence based nutrition info and easy, wholefood recipe and meal ideas – many recipes are allergy friendly.
+That’s where I can help – by helping you to take nutrition and health back to basics, with simple, evidence based nutrition info and easy, wholefood recipe and meal ideas.

 I have a few key nutrition philosophies.